Back to all posts

 What is the best area in CDMX for a medical stay?

-For many 30+ night hospital-adjacent stays, Narvarte is the most balanced starting point because it combines a residential routine, central access, transport options, errands, and furnished monthly apartment fit.
-Roma Sur, Doctores, Del Valle, and Roma Norte can also work depending on the hospital, schedule, noise tolerance, and exact unit.
+For many 30+ night hospital-adjacent stays in the central hospital corridor, Narvarte is the best first area to compare because it balances access, sleep, errands, transport, and furnished monthly apartment fit.
+Roma Sur, Doctores, Del Valle, and Roma Norte can be better in narrower cases.

 Is Narvarte good for hospital stays in Mexico City?